joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 2. [Upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator](#upgrade-k8-operator)
 3. [Use your console to upgrade your running blockchain nodes](#upgrade-k8-nodes)

-You need to complete these steps for each network that is running on a separate project.
+You need to complete these steps for each network that is running on a separate namespace.
 If you experience any problems, see the instructions for [rolling back an upgrade](#upgrade-k8-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall](#upgrade-k8-nodes).

 You can continue to submit transactions to your network while you are upgrading your network.
 However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the upgrade process.

 ## Before you begin

-To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-entitlement-key) from the My IBM Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-docker-registry-secret) to store the key on your OpenShift project.
+To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-entitlement-key) from the My IBM Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-docker-registry-secret) to store the key on your namespace.
 If the Entitlement key secret was removed from your cluster, or if your key is expired, then you need to download another key and create a new secret.

 ## Step one: Download the {{site.data.keyword.blockchainfull_notm}} Platform resource definitions
 {: #upgrade-k8-download}

 Before you can upgrade your network, you need to download the resource definitions of the {{site.data.keyword.blockchainfull_notm}} Platform console and operator from your cluster.
 You will update the operator file and use it to upgrade your network.
 If there is a problem during the upgrade process, you can use the console and operator files revert your network to your existing deployment.

 Log in to your cluster by using the OpenShift CLI.
-Because each {{site.data.keyword.blockchainfull_notm}} network runs in a different project, you must switch to each OpenShift project and upgrade each network separately.
-Go to the OpenShift project of the network that you want to upgrade.
-Replace `<PROJECT_NAME>` with the name of your project.
+Because each {{site.data.keyword.blockchainfull_notm}} network runs in a different namespace, you must switch to each namespace and upgrade each network separately.
+Go to the namespace of the network that you want to upgrade.
+Replace `<NAMESPACE>` with your namespace.
 ```
-oc project <PROJECT_NAME>
+kubectl project <NAMESPACE>
 ```
 {:codeblock}

-When you are operating from your project, run the following command to download the custom resource definition of the console:
+When you are operating from your namespace, run the following command to download the custom resource definition of the console:
 ```
 kubectl get deployment ibpconsole -o yaml > console.yaml
 ```